 - We recommend handling your hedgehog for at least half an hour a day.
 The easiest way to accomplish this task is 15 minutes in the morning and 15 minutes in the evening.

-- Some hedgehog owners suggest that you wait for a few days to handle your new hedgehog, so that it has a chance to get accustomed to it’s cage.
-This is not a bad idea, but it is not always necessary in many cases.
-We believe that if your hedgehog is not showing signs of stress it is ok to handle it from the beginning.
+- Some hedgehog owners suggest that you wait for a few days to handle your new hedgehog, so that it has a chance to get accustomed to its cage.
+This is not a bad idea, but in many cases it is not always necessary.
+We believe that if your hedgehog is not showing signs of stress it is okay to handle it from the beginning.
 This allows the bonding process to start immediately with your new pet.

 - Even with consistent handling they may take a long time to become accustomed to their new owners and environment.